alabou/bcp-006-01/docs/NMOS With H.264.md

 #### In-band transporting of parameter sets through the media bitstream

-The `in_band_parameter_sets` Receiver Capabilities indicate that a Receiver supports getting additional parameter sets in-band.
+The `in_band_parameter_sets` Receiver Capabilities indicate that a Receiver supports getting additional or updated parameter sets in-band.
 A Receiver SHALL declare the `multiflow_parameter_sets` capability along with the `in_band_parameter_sets` capability.
 A Sender MUST provide an initial active parameter sets in the SDP transport file `sprop-parameter-sets` attribute.

 As per RFC 6184 the out-of-band and in-band parameter sets MUST comply with the profile and level declared in the SDP transport file and the associated Flow.